 The financial challenges of homeownership can sometimes feel overwhelming.
 For many homeowners, an unexpected job loss, medical expenses, or changes in financial circumstances can make it difficult to keep up with mortgage payments.
-When this happens, two common options come into focus: short sale and foreclosure.
+When this happens, two common options come into focus: short sale vs foreclosure.

 What is a Short Sale?